eik-lib/website/docs/dependencies/import-maps.md

 ## Use your new import map

 Applications can now update their `eik.json` config to use the new import map.
-As long as their build tool is [configured with an Eik plugin](/docs/dependencies/mapping_plugins), that plugin will handle fetching the import map from the server and do the proper import mapping at build-time.
+As long as their build tool is configured with an Eik plugin, that plugin will handle fetching the import map from the server and do the proper import mapping at build-time.
+Check out the Guides section for several examples.

 ```json
 {